How to get to the Shimanami kaido cycling route. Guide and route information.

 If you are coming by public transport the train is probably the best option.
 It’s about a 5 minute walk from the ferry terminal ticket counter and loading bay.

-The ferry terminal train station is on the New Tram line (the line is actually called New Tram) which you can change onto from the Chuo and Yotsubashi lines.
+The ferry terminal train station is on the 'New Tram' line which you can change onto from the Chuo and Yotsubashi Metro lines.

 Road Bike Rental Japan to Nanko ferry terminal Route